 Campanaro is listed as active Sunday against the Lions.

 Campanaro is back in the mix for Baltimore after being a healthy scratch in Week 12.
 The 24-year-old is likely fourth in line for targets among Baltimore wideouts, as his biggest contributions are in the return game.

-Campanaro (toe) is close to returning, Jeff Zrebiec of the Baltimore Sun reports.
+Campanaro is inactive for Monday night's game against the Texans, Jeff Zrebiec of The Baltimore Sun reports.

 Campanaro wasn't on the Ravens' Week 12 injury report, so this is a bit of a surprise, given his utility as a punt returner.
 Lardarius Webb figures to replace Campanaro in that role Monday, while the Ravens' wideout corps will be comprised of Jeremy Maclin, Mike Wallace, Chis Moore and Breshad Perriman.

 Campanaro saw just six offensive snaps in Sunday's win over the Packers.

 Even though Breshad Perriman was inactive, Campanaro still couldn't crack the rotation for the Ravens.
 He was on the field for six out of a possible 59 plays.
 Aside from a two-game stretch where Campanaro saw 45 and 49 percent of the snaps, Campanaro hasn't cracked the 30 percent threshold in any of his other games.
 He figures to remain as a fringe option in the Ravens offense.

 Campanaro (shoulder) is listed as active for Sunday's game against the Packers.